Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 This is very simple to have our other devices detected.
 We will use the “Scan” function of the BLEA plugin, and tell Jeedom we are only looking for Miflora’s equipments.

-When Jeedom will find a device of the selected type it doesn’t already know, a screen will pop, asking you information about this device.
-I strongly suggest here to give explicit names to your Flowercares !!
-Like the plant name, the place it will be located, etc. Later in your automation scripts, you will need those explicit names to check the values and perform the good actions, without ambiguity.
+When Jeedom finds a device of the selected type that it does not yet recognize, a screen will appear asking you for information about that device.
+I strongly recommend that you give your Flowercares descriptive names!
+For example, the name of the plant, where it will be placed, etc. Personally, after a while, I wrote a unique number on each one with a permanent marker, which allows me to easily identify them, and I also entered this number in the equipment name in Jeedom.
+Later, in your automation scripts, you will need these explicit names to check values and perform the right actions without ambiguity.

 So we assign this first one a name (and the number I wrote on each sensor so i will easily identify them when they will be outside), its parent object so it will be displayed in Jeedom’s dashboard, a function category, and then we will go to check its settings.